wuzidong96/PASO/README.md

 ## A Sample Output
 ![A Sample Output](show_path_9_22_40.png)
-- You can download the [html source file](show_path_9_22_40.html) and open it in your web browser to zoom in and out.
+- You can download the [html source file](show_path_9_22_40.html) and open it in your web browser to zoom in the map to see more details.